 4. I learned how to take better care of my clothes

 Before doing my shopping hiatus, I didn’t take the best care of my clothes.
-In fact, I’ve shrunk quite a few sweaters in the dryer and accidentally turn a white dress shirt pink in the wash.
+In fact, I’ve shrunk quite a few sweaters in the dryer and accidentally turn a white blouse pink in the wash.
 Oops!

 Once I learned how to proper take care of my clothes, it’s helped me save time, money, and extend the life of my clothes.
 It also helped me learn how to be grateful for the things I already owned.
 Here are some laundry tips for washing your clothes: